idec-teams/2025_Evolution_Suisse_2025/docs/documentation/protocols.md

 + Zyppy Plasmid Miniprep Kit (Zymo research) was used for plasmid isolation from bacterial cultures according to the protocol provided by the manufacturer.
 + All DNA fragments for the experiments were codon optimised for _E. coli_, synthesised and ordered from Twist Bioscience.
 + Oligonucleotide primers for cloning and sequencing were ordered from Microsynth.
-+ All DNA was stored at -20ºC at a concentration of 40 pM
++ All DNA was stored at -20ºC at a concentration of 40 pM.

 ## Cloning